Buying Off-Plan Property: A Guide for Investors and Landlords

 Can You Make Money Buying Off-Plan?

 Yes, you can make money from buying off-plan in some circumstances.
-However, this is entirely reliant on being able to buy below market value and/or property prices rising between the time you agree to buy off-plan and the time you pay for it and take ownership.
-Although this has happened in the recent past, and many people have made money from buying off-plan, this will not necessarily be the case in future.
+However, this is entirely reliant on being able to buy below market value deals and/or property prices rising between the time you agree to buy off-plan and the time you pay for it and take ownership.
+Although this has happened in the recent past, and many people have made money from buying off-plan, this will not necessarily be the case in future and it is a risky strategy as it relies on timing the market.

 Is It Safe?